VirtusLab/scala-cli/website/docs/configuration.md

 sidebar_position: 4
 ---

-`scala` can be configured in several ways:
+`scala-cli` can be configured in several ways:
 - on the command-line
 - in a configuration file
 - some options can also be specified directly in `.scala` and `.sc` files